waybeams/gwaybeams/README.md

 Step one: Install some version of Go to the system > 1.4.
 This version will be used purely to build our local version.

-Once this is done, change to this directory and run the following (on Darwin/OS X or Linux):
+Once this is done, change to this directory and run the following (on Darwin/macOS or Linux):

 ```bash
 source setup-env.sh